Relfos/LunarServer/README.md

 # Contact

-Let me know if you find bugs or if you have suggestions to improve the code.
+Let me know if you find bugs or if you have suggestions to improve the project.

 And maybe follow me [@onihunters](https://twitter.com/onihunters) :)